testfairy/docs/docs/06_TestFairy_Connect/03_Configuring_JIRA_with_OAuth.md

     }
 ```

-Please note that `issueTracker.URL` setting  should have proper schema (https or http), port (if not default), and path to JIRA application included.
+Please note that the `issueTracker.URL` setting should have a proper schema (https or http), port (if not default), and path to JIRA application included.

 #### Access token & secret generation:

-1. Obtain a keypair
+1. Obtain a keypair:
 	```
 	openssl genrsa -out jira_rsa 2048
 	openssl rsa -in jira_rsa -pubout > jira_rsa.pub
 	```

-2. Configure JIRA Application Link for TestFairy Connect integration
+2. Configure JIRA the Application Link for TestFairy Connect integration.
-In your browser, go to jira admin page e.g. http://localhost:2990/jira/plugins/servlet/applinks/listApplicationLinks.
+In your browser, go to your JIRA Admin page, like http://localhost:2990/jira/plugins/servlet/applinks/listApplicationLinks.
 Enter 'url' or any string to use for Application Link identification.

   ![Create an Application Link](https://docs.testfairy.com/img/testfairy-connect/1-create-application-link.png)

-  Just click 'Continue' in the next screen.
+  In the next screen, click 'Continue'.

   ![Continue](https://docs.testfairy.com/img/testfairy-connect/2-continue.png)